linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/03 Elasticity Absorption Approaches.md

 d _S_

-Equation (3.8) is known as the Marshall–Lerner condition and states that, starting from a position of

-equilibrium in the current account, a devaluation will improve the current account, that is, d _CA_ /d _S_ - 0 only

-if the sum of the foreign elasticity of demand for exports and the home country elasticity of demand for

-imports is greater than unity; that is, ( _x_ + ( _m_ >1.
-If the sum of these two elasticities is less than unity, then a

-devaluation will lead to a deterioration of the current account.
+Equation (3.8) is known as the Marshall–Lerner condition and states that, starting from a position of equilibrium in the current account, a devaluation will improve the current account, that is, d _CA_ /d _S_ > 0 only if the sum of the foreign elasticity of demand for exports and the home country elasticity of demand for imports is greater than unity; that is, (_η_x_ + _η_m_) > 1.
+If the sum of these two elasticities is less than unity, then a devaluation will lead to a deterioration of the current account.

-Te economic explanation of this result is illustrated in Table 3.1 which shows the pre-devaluation and

-three possible post-devaluation scenarios.
-Before devaluation the sterling–dollar exchange rate is £0.6667/\$1

-(\$1.5/£1), whereas a,er the devaluation it is £0.80/$1 ($1.25/£1).
-Te price of one unit of UK exports is £1 and

-the price of one unit of US exports is \$5.
+The economic explanation of this result is illustrated in Table 3.1 which shows the pre-devaluation and three possible post-devaluation scenarios.
+Before devaluation the sterling–dollar exchange rate is £0.6667/\$1 (\$1.5/£1), whereas after the devaluation it is £0.80/\$1 (\$1.25/£1).
+The price of one unit of UK exports is £1 and the price of one unit of US exports is \$5.

 Tere are two e$ects in play once a currency is devalued: